magento/architecture/design-documents/graph-ql/nullability.md

 List fields have [2 distinct forms of nullability](http://spec.graphql.org/draft/#sec-Combining-List-and-Non-Null):

 1. Field nullability (same as all other fields)
-2. List nullability (whether a list can have `null` items inside it)
+2. List item nullability (whether a list can have `null` items inside it)

 These forms can be composed together in various ways:
 ```graphql